 - 200ml vegetable oil

-- 2 tablespoons sugar, plus extra if needed
+- 2 tbsp sugar, plus extra if needed

 - hard-boiled eggs, halved, or fried eggs, sunny side up